Dealing with Tax Debt

 2) HMRC is unlikely to accept an offer which takes more than 12 months.
 If you have significant assets and are not in a position to offer repayment in no more than 12 months you should take advice as soon as possible.

-3) Only the Enforcement and Insolvency Service (EIS) of HMRC (based in Worthing for England and Wales; Edinburgh for Scotland and Northern Ireland) can take bankruptcy action.
+3) Only the Enforcement and Insolvency Service (EIS) of HMRC (based in Edinburgh) can take bankruptcy action.
 If you have received a letter from another office threatening bankruptcy, there is likely to be a delay while the file is transferred to EIS.

 4) Before you can be made bankrupt, you must be served with a statutory demand.
 This formal request for payment requires settlement of the debt within 21 days.
 Only at the expiry of this time can HMRC petition for your bankruptcy.